jongio/memealyzer/README.md

    `git clone https://github.com/jongio/azsdkdemo`
 1. Azure CLI Login
    `az login`
-1. Assign Azure CLI Roles
-   This app uses the Azure CLI login to connect to Azure resources.
-You need to run the following script to assign the appropriate roles to the CLI user.
-   1. CD to `iac/terraform`
-   1. Run `./assigncliroles.sh`
 1. Create Azure Resources with Terraform
    1. CD to `iac/terraform`
    1. Terraform init: `terraform init`